edgedb/edgedb/docs/reference/http.rst

 To determine the URL of a remote instance you have linked with the CLI, you can get both the hostname and port of the instance from the "Port" column of the :gelcmd:`instance list` table (formatted as ``<hostname>:<port>``).
-The same guidance on local :versionreplace:`database;5.0:branch` names applies to remote instances.
+The same guidance on local |branch| names applies to remote instances.

 .. _ref_reference_health_checks: